cryptax/cryptax.github.io/content/posts/ctf-ai.md

 2. Don't understand teams who solve without understanding the challenge,
 3. Don't like to spend time hardening their challenge towards AI or (4) are unsure what's the best option to do so.

-> Conclusion: **80% of CTF players see no issue with using AI** over CTF challenges.
-They welcome the technology and want to learn about it.
-Challenge creators are more reluctant, partly discouraged or helpless faced to machines.
+> Conclusion: the majority of public messages (on social networks, blog posts etc) condemn the use of AI in CTFs.
+But our anonymous survey of CTF players at Ph0wn 2026 show 80% of players are happy with using AI over CTF challenges.
+So, who should we believe?
+Is our survey reliable or not?
+Is it a difference between public voice and anonymous ones (see later)?
+As for challenge creators, yes, the majority are reluctant, partly discouraged or helpless faced to machines.

-## Myth #2: "Solving with AI requires no skills"
+## Myth : "Solving with AI requires no skills"

 *Reality: AI requires different skills*